 Then it happened, I got invited by some of my former co-workers to join a small but very mature company that tries to change the way charging of electric cars work on a higher level called CaCharge, a company with a clear vision and determination.
 Not a big development team, but a team in you constantly feel the vibe that of great ideological match, full of trust, freedom and understanding.

 There it is.
 The result, well…I genuinely smile more.
 I’m able to feel that pure happiness and enjoy life without something constantly hanging over your head, pushing you into things and situations that you don’t want to be a part of.

 Note: This is not a brag.
 This is a description of my beliefs, how I changed my beliefs and continuously chose to do so.
 This is a description of what kind of a person I’ve become.
-I don’t try to sell it as the timate truth, there is no such thing.
+I don’t try to sell it as the ultimate truth, there is no such thing.
 I’m just presenting a way of thinking, a paradigm, if you will that you can try for yourself and see how it works for you.
 It might be what you didn’t expect or it may lead you to paths you never thought if exploring.
 In any case good luck!
-Please share your thoughts/experiences/dissagreements.
-I would love to hear different perspectives and opinions/thoughts on this including people from all professions/gender/race/country or planet.
+Please share your thoughts / experiences / disagreements.
+I would love to hear different perspectives and thoughts and opinions on this including people from all professions / gender / race / country or planet.